MultiSafepay/docs/content/integrations/prestashop-1-6.md

 # User guide

-## Confirmation page

-PrestaShop 1.6 version 3.1.7 lets you skip the extra confirmation page so that the customer is redirected straight to the MultiSafepay payment page.

-This is no longer supported from version 3.2.0.
-If you want to skip the extra confirmation page, you can <a href="https://github.com/MultiSafepay/docs/raw/master/static/plugin-downloads/prestashop-1-6/Plugin_PrestaShop1.6_3.7.1.zip" target="_blank">download version 3.1.7</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
-New features might be lost when downgrading.

 ## Generic gateways

 The plugin supports generic gateways, which let you add payment methods manually.
 This is particularly useful for integrating gift cards specific to your business.

-Supported since release: 3.8.0, Jul 13, 2022

 <details id="how-to-configure-generic-gateways">
 <summary>How to configure generic gateways</summary>